Jmccracken94/Engineer_Challenge/README.md

 4. Press A and then Enter
 5. Run . '.\System Setup.ps1'
 6. Enter setup-now and press enter
-7. Press Y to view the Error log output
+7. Press Y  and then enter to view the Error log output